megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

   * Hash of all added custom data shall be returned in ``public byte[] customFieldsHash()`` method, otherwise custom data will not be “protected”, i.e. some malicious actor        could change custom data during transaction creation.

 2. Serialization definition
-  * Serialization to bytes shall be provided by Custom Box Data by overriding and implementation function public byte[] bytes().
-That function shall serialize proposition, value and any added custom data.
+  * Serialization to bytes shall be provided by Custom Box Data by overriding and implementing the method ```public byte[] bytes()```.
+That method will serialize the proposition, value and any added custom data.
-  * Additionally definition of Custom Box Data id for serialization by overriding public byte boxDataTypeId() method, please check the serialization chapter for more information about using ids.
+  * Additionally definition of Custom Box Data id for serialization by overriding ```public byte boxDataTypeId()``` method, please check the serialization chapter for more information about using ids.
-  * Override public NoncedBoxDataSerializer serializer() method with proper Custom Box Data serializer.
-Parsing Custom Box Data from bytes could be defined in that class as well, please refer to the serialization chapter for more information about it
+  * Override ```public NoncedBoxDataSerializer serializer()``` method with proper **Custom Box Data serializer**.
+Parsing Custom Box Data from bytes could be defined in that class as well, please refer to the serialization section for more information about it

 3. Custom Box creation
   * Any Box Data class shall provide the way how to create a new Box for a given nonce.
-For that purpose override the function public CustomBox getBox(long nonce).
+For that purpose override the method ```public CustomBox getBox(long nonce)```.

 Custom Box Data Serializer class creation